 The Maryland estate tax applies to estates worth more than $5 million.
 If you live in Maryland and are thinking about estate planning, this guide will walk you through what you need to know about the Maryland estate tax.
 If you think you’ll need help with planning, consider working with a financial advisor.
 SmartAsset’s financial advisor matching service can help you find one that’s a good fit for you.

 Maryland Estate Tax Exemption

-The estate tax threshold for Maryland is $4 million in 2018.
-This means that if you die and your total estate is worth less than $4 million, the estate owes nothing at all to the state of Maryland.
-If your estate is worth more than $4 million, though, there is a progressive tax rate for all wealth above that $4 million mark that your estate will have to pay before money can be dispersed to your heirs.
+The estate tax threshold for Maryland is $5 million as of 2021.
+This means that if you die and your total estate is worth less than $5 million, the estate owes nothing at all to the state of Maryland.
+If your estate is worth more than $5 million, though, there is a progressive tax rate for all wealth above that $5 million mark that your estate will have to pay before money can be dispersed to your heirs.

 Maryland Estate Tax Rate

 The estate tax rate for Maryland is graduated.
 In order to determine your Maryland estate tax burden, start by finding your taxable estate bracket on the chart below.
 The second column shows what the estate owes on money that falls below your bracket.
 Then figure out how much of your estate falls above the lower limit of your bracket.
 Multiply that number by the marginal rate, add it to the base rate and you’ll know the estate tax burden.